JeremiahKaren/35percent.github.io/_posts/2019-05-30-old-kent-rd-malt-street-development-berkeley-homes.md

 ## Viability assessment - cooking the books
 As with last week's [Southernwood scheme] Berkeley has submitted a viability assessment (compiled by Savills) saying that delivering 35% affordable housing is unviable (unprofitable enough).
 Berkeley assumes an estimated sales value of its completed homes of £7xx per square foot on average.

 In arriving at this figure Savills has used the latest completed phase of Elephant Park (aka Heygate estate) as a sales comparable.
 This phase sold on average for £12xx per square foot.
+We remember Lendlease's viability assessment saying that they would sell for half this amount..

 ## Late stage review
 Para 32 of the [Mayor's planning report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!haTo0z2rc9BKNsdNgCZODw%3d%3d!%7d%7d%7d) says: